This XenoShyft: Onslaught review was made after playing the game eight times.

 In XenoShyft: Onslaught, each player defends the same base as a team.
-The base’s health track is determined by the number of players in the game, and they must keep the Hive from bringing that track down to zero.
+The base’s health track is determined by the number of players in the game, and you must keep the Hive (enemies) from bringing that track down to zero.

-Each player has two boards in front of them, the NorTec / player board and the enemy board.
-The players begin the game with an identical set of 10 cards, but they also have their own unique cards and abilities based on their randomly-chosen divisions.
+Each player has two boards in front of them: the NorTec/player board and the enemy board.
+Everyone begins the game with an identical set of 10 cards, but you also have your own unique cards and abilities based on your randomly-chosen divisions.

-As the game progresses, players add to their decks by purchasing items, equipment and more troops.
+As the game progresses, you’ll add to your deck by purchasing items, equipment and more troops.
 Items and equipment are used to either heal the troops or make them more powerful.

 Enemies come in waves, with each wave being a bit tougher than the last.
 Each wave also has at least one boss that must be defeated in order to move on to the next wave.
 During battle, enemies are flipped over one at a time and they fight the soldier closest to them on the player board.

-XenoShyft: Onslaught has a total of nine rounds, and the players win if they are able to keep their base from being taken down.
+XenoShyft: Onslaught has a total of nine rounds.
+You’ll win if you’re able to keep your base from being taken down.

 - Considering how much seems to happen while playing XenoShyft: Onslaught, it’s very impressive that it isn’t a long game.
 Since you’re going to be doing a lot of losing in this one, it’s nice that you can start up a new game and not worry about losing too much of your day.

 - Like most cooperative deck building games, XenoShyft: Onslaught is extremely difficult to beat.
-We see that as a good thing, though, because we never felt like it was impossible.
+My group sees that as a good thing, though, because we prefer challenging, co-ops.
 However, some players will be frustrated when they lose even though it felt like they did all that they could do to win.

 XenoShyft: Onslaught is an excellent co-op board game that is perfect for anyone who is looking for a challenging deck building game.
-If you are a fan of survival / horde modes in video games, you are pretty much guaranteed to love XenoShyft.
+If you are a fan of survival/horde modes in video games, chances are you are going to enjoy playing XenoShyft.

-XenoShyft has immense replay value, and they have already started to release expansions for it.
+XenoShyft has immense replay value and they have already started to release expansions for it.
 It isn’t quite good enough to make it onto our best cooperative board games list, but my group does consider it to be one of the best deck building games.
 (Update: It’s right outside of the top 10 now.)